Garlic is a member of the same group of plants as the

 appreciable influence on testosterone levels in humans.

-get the same benefits as when you crush the garlic?
-Will the garlic be absorbed
+get the same benefits as when you crush it?
+Will it be absorbed

 into the body if swallowed whole?